Klipper3d/klipper/docs/G-Codes.md

   command will cause the given extruder STEPPER (as specified in an [extruder](Config_Reference#extruder) or
   [extruder stepper](Config_Reference#extruder_stepper) config
   section) to become synchronized to the given EXTRUDER.
+If EXTRUDER is an empty string then the stepper will not be synchronized to an extruder.
 - `SET_STEPPER_ENABLE STEPPER=<config_name> ENABLE=[0|1]`: Enable or
   disable only the given stepper.
 This is a diagnostic and debugging tool and must be used with care.
 Disabling an axis motor does not